khrome/live-templates/README.md

 -------------
 Tell it what models you want to use:

-    //backbone models and collections
+    //backbone models and collections[Implementation in progress]
     Templates.model.use('backbone');

-    //backbone models with EventedArrays as collections
+    //backbone models with EventedArrays as collections[Implementation in progress] Templates.model.use('backbone-hybrid');
-    Templates.model.use('backbone-hybrid');

-    //backbone-deep-models with backbone collections
+    //backbone-deep-models with backbone collections[Implementation in progress]
     Templates.model.use('deep-backbone');

-    //backbone-deep-models with EventedArrays as collections
+    //backbone-deep-models with EventedArrays as collections[Implementation in progress] Templates.model.use('deep-hybrid');
-    Templates.model.use('deep-hybrid');

     //EventedObjects models with EventedArrays as collections